 Community energy schemes give you and your neighbours the power to have a say not only in where and how new renewables are designed in your area, but also in how the money they make is spent.

-You can find out more in our article about why we think community energy is so great and visit our friends at Community Energy England to find out more about setting up a scheme in your area.
+You can find out more about CPRE Community Energy Visioning here, and visit our friends at Community Energy England to find out more about setting up a scheme in your area.

 5. Drop your shop: reduce, reuse, recycle, rent!